lcalmbach/ede_doc/menu.rst

 ####
 Menu
 ####
-This chapter describes the use of each menu item, located on the sideboard:
+This chapter describes the use of each menu item, located on the sidebar:

 .. image:: _static/menu_menu.png
    :scale: 71 %